Skip to main content

 Run commands on all clusters

-When using Cloud Slack or Microsoft Teams integration, you can use --all-clusters flag to execute a command on all the target clusters.
+When using Discord or Mattermost integrations, you can use --all-clusters flag to execute a command on all the target clusters.

 Filtering text output